Introduction to security and authentication

 Portal

-An ArcGIS portal is a website with applications, tools, and functionality for creating and sharing geospatial content and data.
+An is a website with applications, tools, and functionality for creating and sharing geospatial content and data.
 A portal plays a key role in supporting authentication.
 It has built in security functionality to control access to sensitive data, manage users, and protect your organization.
 It also provides important tools for developers that allow them to create developer credentials required to build custom applications.

 The portal supports the following security features: